Getting Started

 - Introduced new bugs not present in v5.1

-- Worse mod compatibility – most modders stayed on v5.1
+- Worse mod compatibility – most modders stuck with v5.1

 Choosing the best version for you: